-A total of 22 per cent (n=32/145) of respondents reported direct sharing of injecting equipment (needles and syringes previously used by someone else) during the last 28 days, representing an increase of 3 percentage points on the previous year.
-This rose to 40 per cent (n=58/145) when accounting for direct and indirect sharing (injecting paraphernalia including filters and cookers) in the last 28 days.
+A total of 26 per cent of respondents reported direct sharing of injecting equipment (needles and syringes previously used by someone else) during the last 28 days, consistent with the previous year.
+This rose to 32 per cent when accounting for direct and indirect sharing (injecting paraphernalia including filters and cookers) in the last 28 days.
+Ever reuse of injecting equipment was report 50 per cent of PWID injecting psychoactive drugs.